QuickBooks Blog

 Accounting ledgers: A beginner’s guide to ledgers

-General ledgers, also referred to as accounting ledgers, are the physical or digital record of a company’s finances.
+What is an accounting ledger?
+An accounting ledger, also known as a general ledger, is the physical or digital record of a company’s finances.
 They can include liabilities, assets, equity, expenses, and revenue.

 A business owner breaks down what a general ledger means for a small business.